 Schindler's List.
 The Pianist.
 Life is Beautiful.
 The Book Thief.
 Inglourious Basterds.
 And more recently - The Tattoist of Auschwitz.
 These and other Holocaust films have become iconic films and provide an outstanding segway into learning about the Holocaust for our students.
 In this elective, students view and critically analyse a selection of Holocaust films both the blockbusters and the more obscure, enabling a deep investigation into the world of the Shoah.
+Second semester will include a Holocaust short film unit.
 With a sensitive and appropriate approach, we can delve deeper and more meaningfully into this important chapter of our history, utilizing the medium of cinema.

 - Film-analysis techniques

 - Screening the Holocaust; Do's and Don'ts

-- 5 Categories of Holocaust films

-- · Screening of carefully chosen films
+- Films (not shown in Sem 1) TBC

+- Short Film making techniques

+- · Script and film a Holocaust themed film

 - · Journal of film reflection

-- · Oral presentation-film choice

 - · Analysis through directed discussion

-- · Film comparison report
+- · Scene analysis report

+- · Short film- group work

+- Interview the director assignment